jbriggscnst/odin-recipes/README.md

 Basic recipe website for The Odin Project, to practice working with HTML to build a simple functioning website, to then later decorate with css.
+Doing this I will learn application of some beginner html learned thus far in the TOP course.